scott-tarnowsky/React_Drag_And_Drop/README.md

 /////////////////////////////////
 /////////////////////////////////

+Clone the repo
-Please change directories into the To-Do app repo
+Change directories into the Drag And Drop app repo
 `cd React_Drag_And_Drop`

 Then, run `npm install`